 Be careful with your Will.

 Since you can’t name your pet as a beneficiary, you might consider leaving your pet and money for its care in your will to a trusted person who would be your pet’s new caregiver.
 But your pet’s new caregiver would not be legally required use the funds properly.
 In fact, your pet’s new owner could legally keep all of the money for themselves and drop off your beloved friend at the local shelter.

 You’d like to think that you could trust someone to take care of your pet if you leave him or her money in your will to do so.
 But it’s impossible to predict what circumstances might arise in the future that could make adopting your pet impossible.

-Consider a pet trust in a revocable living trust in order to be completely confident that your pet is properly taken care of and the money you leave for its care is used exactly as intended.
+A pet trust in a revocable living trust in order to be completely confident that your pet is properly taken care of and the money you leave for its care is used exactly as intended.

-Do right by your pet
+Do right by your pet.

-To ensure your pet trust is properly created and contains all of the necessary elements, meet with Myrna Serrano Setty.
 With Myrna’s guidance and support, you’ll have peace of mind knowing that your beloved pet will receive the kind of love and care it deserves when you’re no longer around to offer it.
 Contact us today to get started.